ucsb-cs156/OLD-website-originial-repo/_topics/mongodb_staff_setup.md

 1. Set up a new cluster for the Mapache database under the current quarter organization.
 2. Set up database called `slack` and regular collections called `channels` and `messages` and `users` (not capped).
 3. To populate the database, see [TODO INSERT THESE INSTRUCTIONS]
+4. Add an index on the `messages` collection that has this mapping: `"text":"text"`
-4. Create a new database user for each team with names such as `team-s21-7pm-1`, `team-s21-7pm-2`, etc., each with the privilege level `readAnyDatabase`
+5. Create a new database user for each team with names such as `team-s21-7pm-1`, `team-s21-7pm-2`, etc., each with the privilege level `readAnyDatabase`

 Then, distribute the MongoDB credentials to the teams' slack channels.
 You can use a message like this one: